 Old Testament, all exegetes know that the Ten Commandments, supposedly

-eye: Hor or Horus – the Egyptian light-bearer.
-There is nothing new
+Horus – the Egyptian light-bearer.
+There is nothing new under the Sun; the

-under the Sun; the Egyptians had also recycled earlier knowledge.
-This is why
+Egyptians had also recycled earlier knowledge.
+This is why the various biblical

-be considered historical truths or indisputable theological references.
+historical truths or indisputable theological references.

 Nevertheless, even in its altered state,